 Aging in the Office

 All those devices plugged in at home can age you faster than you think.
 Ever heard of “tech neck”?

-Charlotte’s Book expert and New York City dermatologic surgeon Dr. Paul Jarrod Frank says the same about holding your neck at such low angle: “This can cause the collagen in your neck to break down,” he says, which can “create an undesirable turkey-looking neck.”
+Charlotte’s Book expert and New York City dermatologic surgeon Dr. Paul Jarrod Frank said the same about holding your neck at such low angle: “This can cause the collagen in your neck to break down,” he said, which can “create an undesirable turkey-looking neck.”

 Try holding your device slightly higher than normal to improve your posture.
 Dr. Schlessinger explains why that works: “The head normally weighs about 10 pounds when the spine is straight.
 However, when you’re holding your head at a 45-degree angle to look down at your phone, the head weighs about 49 pounds.”
 So even a slight change in elevation can make a big difference.

 Your bathroom aging your skin may seem unlikely, but certain actions like makeup application can make lines and cracks more visible.

 Holding a static facial expression or moving your muscles in the same way can create creases in the skin, said Dr. Schlessinger.
 Over time, those continuous duck faces and raised brows break down collagen and elastin, allowing wrinkles to form.

 For skin-friendly application, the doctor recommends applying foundations and creams with a more relaxed expression.
 This lets your skin naturally move as you apply makeup.
 Need another beauty hack?
 Try using a brush instead of your finger.
 This creates less pressure on your skin.

 Also consider your lighting.
 Different types of light bulbs have varying levels of UV emissions, which, depending on the bulb, can equate to the same kind of exposure as direct sun.
 Dr. Schlessinger recommends LED and incandescent bulbs; their lower UV emissions mean less risk of sun damage.